hydroperx/hydroperx/README.md

 Discontinued Whack engine.

-I've left the up-to 2025 web development technologies such as JavaScript, TypeScript and React due to internal problems with their tools that are not fixed.
+I've also definitely left the up-to 2025 web development technologies such as JavaScript, TypeScript and React due to internal problems with their tools that are not fixed.

 # Metro